-A development application is an application made under the Sustainable Planning Act 2009 to carry out development (ie. residential, commercial, industrial, community development).
+A development application is an application made under the Planning Act 2016 to carry out development (ie. residential, commercial, industrial, community development).

-Development is defined in Section 7 of the Act as:
+Development is defined in Schedule 2 of the Act as carrying out:

-- Operational works (activities that alter the shape or form of land, ie. civil works for new subdivision, filling or excavating, vegetation clearing, advertising devices)
+- Operational work (Operational works - activities that alter the shape or form of land, ie. civil works for new subdivision, filling or excavating, vegetation clearing, advertising devices)

-- Building works (ie. building, repairing, altering, underpinning, moving or demolishing a building or other structure).
+- Building work (Building works - i.e. building, repairing, altering, underpinning, moving or demolishing a building or other structure)

-The Department of State Development and Infrastructure Planning provides a number of guidelines to assist in the making of development applications and information on the Integrated Development Assessment System process.
+The Department of Infrastructure, Local Government and Planning (DILGP) provides a number of guidelines to assist in the making of development applications and information on the Development Assessment System process.

-When a development application is lodged with Council the process that is followed during assessment is called the Integrated Development Assessment System (IDAS).
+When a development application is lodged with Council the process that is followed during assessment is called the Development Assessment System.

 Each of these stages may be separated into distinct steps.
-For more information about each stage, visit the Department of State Development and Infrastructure Planning website.
+For more information about each stage, visit the Department of Infrastructure, Local Government and Planning (DILGP) website.

 How to apply for development approval